 Ingredients

-- 1 lb.
-Kraft candy caramels wrappers removed
+- 11 oz.
+Kraft candy caramels (1 bag) wrappers removed

 - 2 tablespoons heavy cream

-- 24 oz. semisweet chocolate or chocolate almond bark, chopped
+- 2 cups semisweet chocolate chips or 16 oz. chocolate almond bark

 Instructions

-- Cover two large baking sheets with parchment paper.
+- Cover two 9×13 baking sheets with parchment paper.

 - In a large microwave-safe bowl, combine the caramels and cream together.
 Heat in 40 second increments at 100% power until the caramels are melted and the mixture is smooth.
 (You may also do this on the stove-top over medium-low heat.)

 - Add the pecans and mix together.
-Working quickly, portion the caramel mixture onto the prepared pans.
-Chill the candies until they are set, about 2 hours or overnight.
+Working quickly, portion the caramel mixture by the tablespoons onto the prepared pans (be careful!
+The caramel will be hot and sticky!).
+Chill the candies, uncovered, on the baking sheets until they are set, about 2 hours.

 - Place the chocolate in a large microwave-safe bowl and heat at 100% power in 30 second increments; stir between heating until smooth.
 Dip set caramel candies in the chocolate and return to the parchment.
-Sprinkle a pinch of sel gris over each candy and let stand until set, about 20 minutes (or chill until set).
+As you dip, immediately sprinkle a pinch of sel gris (grey sea salt) over each chocolate-coated candy while it is still wet.
+Let stand until set, about 20 minutes (or chill until set).

 - Store candies in an airtight container.